run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 Information on how to download the GPU Operator for air-gapped installation can be found in the [NVIDIA GPU Operator pre-requisites](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/install-gpu-operator-air-gapped.html#install-gpu-operator-air-gapped){target=_blank}.

-### (Optional) Inference Prerequisites
+### (Optional) Inference

 See Run:ai Cluster prerequisites [Inference](../../cluster-setup/cluster-prerequisites.md#inference) requirements.

 The Run:ai control plane, when installed without a Run:ai cluster, does not require the Inference prerequisites.

-### Helm

-Run:ai requires [Helm](https://helm.sh/){target=_blank} 3.10 or later.
-To install Helm, see [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/){target=_blank}.
-If you are installing an air-gapped version of Run:ai, The Run:ai tar file contains the helm binary.

-## Installer Machine

-The machine running the installation script (typically the Kubernetes master) must have:

-* At least 50GB of free space.
-* Docker installed.

-## Other
+## Configure your environment

+### (Air-gapped only) Local Certificate Authority
+In Air-gapped environments, you must prepare the public key of your local certificate authority as described [here](../../config/org-cert.md).
+It will need to be installed in Kubernetes for the installation to succeed.

+### (Optional) Private docker registry
+To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret)

+Create the secret named `runai-reg-creds` based on your existing credentials.
+For more information, see [Allowing pods to reference images from other secured registries](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets){target=_blank}.

-* (Airgapped installation only) __Private Docker Registry__.
-Run:ai assumes the existence of a Docker registry for images.
+* Airgapped installation only - Run:ai assumes the existence of a Docker registry for images.
 Most likely installed within the organization.
 The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).

-## Pre-install Script
+## Validate Prerequisites

 Once you believe that the Run:ai prerequisites are met, we highly recommend installing and running the Run:ai [pre-install diagnostics script](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.
 The tool: